General Information and Application

 winner will receive USD $2,000 cash award.
 By judge's decision, the

 second prize winner maybe invited back to perform a solo recital in

 the 2023 Summer FREE Concerts @ NEC , with additional compensation.

 - The Third prize

 - Those who passed

-the Preliminary and advanced to the Semi-Final Round could receive
+the Preliminary and advanced to the Semi-Final Round could request

-family stay could be arranged from Wednesday August 17 to Monday August
+housing arrangement from Wednesday August 16 to Monday August 21,

 (in alphabetical order)